Lover (album): Retrospectives

 In January 2020, Swift released a Netflix documentary titled Miss Americana, which was directed by Lana Wilson.
 The documentary, which is titled after the album's seventh track, chronicles the creation and promotion of Lover, and discusses it as an evolutionary phase in Swift's career.
-It also features the Lover outtake "Only the Young".
-After canceling the Lover Fest tour due to the COVID-19 pandemic, without prior announcements, Swift released her eighth studio album Folklore, in July 2020, 11 months after Lovers release.
+After the Lover Fest was cancelled due to the COVID-19 pandemic, in July 2020, without prior announcements, Swift released her eighth studio album, Folklore, 11 months after Lovers release.
 Journalists noted Lover as Swift's final album that was supported by a "long, fancy pop-album roll-out" before she began using surprise album releases, starting with Folklore.
 Following the cancellation of Lover Fest, Swift embarked on the Eras Tour (2023–2024) as her sixth headlining concert tour.
 The tour consisted of 10 acts, the first of which is a tribute to Lover.

 Retrospective critical commentary has discussed ways Lover changed Swift's image and artistry from the antagonistic tone of Reputation.
 Several publications that ranked Lover as a weaker album in Swift's discography and deemed it an unnecessary course correction from Reputation included Consequence, Spin, and Entertainment Weekly.
 The Alternative Press upheld Swift's mature songwriting but said that the album's free-spirited sound was both "its blessing and its curse".
 Paste deemed Lover a "mixed bag" containing some songs that failed to demonstrate Swift's craftsmanship but said that as a "transitional work", it was a "perfect inflection point for [Swift, who] found herself caught between her defensive Kanye-beef era and the shimmering resurrection she'd construct throughout the pandemic".

 In a USA Today article commemorating Lovers second anniversary, David Oliver and Hannah Yasharoff lamented the canceled tour and called the album Swift's "lost masterpiece" that represents her artistic maturity and autonomy.
 After its songs featured on the Amazon Prime Video series The Summer I Turned Pretty in June 2022, Lover re-entered the Billboard 200 chart's top 40.
 "It's Nice to Have a Friend" featured prominently in the promotion of M3GAN, a 2023 horror film.